taliabahar/CMSI-371-ComputerGraphics/README.md

 # CMSI-371-ComputerGraphics
 C++ programs for CMSI 371 Computer Graphics Spring 2020:

-HW1(**Cartoonify**):Implemented Bezier's algorithm to iteratively attempt to recreate an image of Shrek given a
-      set of points between 1 and -1.
+HW1(**Cartoonify**):Implemented Bezier's algorithm to iteratively recreate an image of Shrek given a set of points between 1 and -1.

 HW2(**Rotating a Cube in 3-Dimensional Space**): Program to rotate a 3D cube about an abritrary axis.